Survivor (film): Reception

 Survivor received almost uniformly negative reviews from major reviewers.
 On review aggregator Rotten Tomatoes, the film holds an approval rating of 8% based on 52 reviews, with an average rating of 3.65/10.
 The website's critics consensus reads: "Borrowing heavily from better films in service of a predictable story, Survivor will struggle to sustain the interest of even the most avid action thriller fans."
 IGN awarded Survivor 5 out of 10, saying "The film is particularly disappointing as McTeigue also directed V for Vendetta, a much sharper, much more intriguing, much more thought-provoking look at our post-9/11 world."
 As of September 2015, the film had a score 26 out of 100 from 11 critics on Metacritic, with the highest coming in from Roger Moore at Movie Nation and Peter Sobczynski of Roger Ebert (both at 50 points on a scale of 100).

-The film received rare positive reviews—e.g., from theThe National (Abu Dhabi).
+The film received rare positive reviews—e.g., from The National (Abu Dhabi).